FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 - What we send to the frontend will be found inside the response object under the data eg if we send ` res.status(201).json({ signedUrl, Key });` We shall destructure this props from the response.data as `const { signedUrl, Key } = response.data`
 - Usually i enjoy breaking out the data and status (if needed) from the response object as `const { data,status } = await axios.post("/s3Direct/", formData, config);`

-### WHERE THIS APP CAN BE USED

-- This website will serve as a good reference point to all class notes and past papers issued.
-- Find means ama reasons why a lecturer would want to use our application eg having all your resources organized on the fly....
-- We can also have a section for past papers and class notes which will be organized by year and semester.

 ### REFERENCES